VowpalWabbit/vowpal_wabbit/vowpalwabbit/memory_tree_scripts/README.md

 contains 10000 classes.
 We consider two versions of WikiPara here: 1-shot version which contains 1 training example per class, and 2-shot version which contains 2 training examples per class.

-We refer readers to the manuscript (https://arxiv.org/pdf/1807.06473.pdf) for detailed datastrutures and algorithms in CMT
+We refer readers to the [manuscript](https://arxiv.org/pdf/1807.06473.pdf) for detailed datastrutures and algorithms in CMT

+## Dependency:
+python 3

 ## Training Online Contextual Memory Tree on ALOI and WikiPara:
 ```bash